Property Tax Protection Program

 Texas property owners should protest annually since Most appeals are resolved with a reduction at the informal level.

-Midland County Property Tax Protests Resolved Informally
+MCAD Property Tax Appeals Resolved Informally

-MidCAD Informal Settlements
+MCAD Informal Settlements

 Resulted in Reduction Through Informal Process Midland CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.